Mohamed-Tharwat-El-Sayed/Secure-GKE-GCP-Terrafom-to-jenkins/README.md

       ```
  * 2-  you can login to the "ansible-vm" VM using SSH  then:

-    *  through  installation.sh or manually (change service account and project in script)
+    *  through  my script or manually
           * install ansible

     * In ansible-vm